ryanjsalva/blog/_posts/2016-05-07-maintaining-different-release-configurations.md

 ---
 layout: post
-title:  Maintaining Different Release Configurations
+title:  Maintaining Separate Configs for Dev, Beta and Release Build Targets
 excerpt: Let's say you want to use a different API key during development than in production, but you're in a continuous integration environment where builds come from the same source.
 Gulp tasks provide an easy way to dynamically change your app configuration during CI.
-tags: cordova ionic devops vsts
+tags: cordova ionic devops vsts git
 cover: /assets/2016-05-07-cover.jpg
 cover-small: /assets/2016-05-07-cover-small.jpg
 ---

-**This is part four of a four part series (WOOHOO!!) and assumes you've already set-up continuous integration with our [sample project][sample].
+**This is part four of a four part series (😆 🎉 👏) and assumes you've already set-up continuous integration with our [sample project][sample].
 If you haven't already, I highly recommend reading part one, [Continuous Integration for Cordova Apps][pi], where we setup the build server used in this tutorial.**

 ## Change Your App's Configuration Based on Branch
 In parts I - III, we used [Visual Studio Team Services (VSTS)][vsts] to setup build definitions for [unit testing][pi], [beta testing][pii] and [over-the-air updates][piii].
 All three of our build definitions run using continuous integration on a single branch (i.e. the master branch).
 Consequently, every time we push a code change, all three of these build definitions run.

 1. **Android-Dev:** runs Karma+Jasmine unit tests to ensure code quality